Catalan-Nick/Catalan-Nick/README.md

 ## Intermediate
 Programs with a greater amount of code, serveral of them showcase the use of different frameworks.
 - Tunic: A Bootstrap framed responsive website, featuring a shifting text box, carosel of images with controls, sliding sections with pop-up modules.
-- Movie_Browser: React framed website for seaching movies.
+- Movie_Browser: React website for seaching movies.
 API integration from [The Movie DataBase](https://www.themoviedb.org/?language=en-US)